Doubly Robust and Efficient Calibration of Prediction Sets for Right-Censored Time-to-Event Outcomes: IPCW and AIPCW Methods

-a.s. under $P_{(X,T)}$. \end{assumption} This is a standard positivity condition on which much of the semiparametric efficiency theory for censored data is based on.
+In Theorem \ref{thm:valid-IPCW}, we establish the asymptotic marginal coverage guarantee for the LPB constructed through the procedure described above.
+We present the result in the case of a general non-conformity score $R$.
+In addition, when the non-conformity score is chosen as in~\eqref{eq:conditional-quantile-non-conformity-score}, we further obtain an asymptotic conditional coverage guarantee.
+The following positivity assumption is required on the conditional survival curve of $C\mid X$ and its estimator. \begin{assumption}[Positivity] There exists $0< s_0<\infty$ such that $\hat S_{C\mid X}(T\mid X)\wedge S_{C\mid X}^\star(T\mid X) > 1/s_0,$ a.s. under $P_{(X,T)}$. \end{assumption} This is a standard positivity condition on which much of the semiparametric efficiency theory for censored data is based on.
 It ensures that, for all the results achieved $T$ and $X$, there is a positive probability of observing an individual with $C \geq T$.
 For a detailed discussion, refer to Section 3.3 of \cite{laan2003unified}.
-Let $L^2$ denote the space of all square-integrable functions with respect to the probability measure $\mu$ of $X$, where $\mu(B) = \mathbb{P}(X \in B)$ for any Borel set $B$.
+Let $L^2$ denote the space of all square-integrable functions with respect to the probability measure $\mu$ of a random variable $Z$, where $\mu(B) = \mathbb{P}(Z \in B)$ for any Borel set $B$.
 We denote by $ \| f\| _{L^2} $ the $L^2$-norm of a function $f(\cdot)$, defined as